MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-setting-up-and-invoicing-sales-prepayments.md

  In the following scenario, Susan, the order processor, creates an order when talking to a customer.
 The items the customer is ordering require a prepayment.
 Plus, the customer has made some late payments in the past.
 Susan's been instructed to require a fixed amount of **800** as a prepayment on the order.

-The customer asks to pay 35%, to which Susan can agree, so she changes the order.
+The customer asks to pay 35%, to which Susan agrees and changes the order.

 Susan creates the prepayment invoice and sends it to the customer.